Proper Preparation Prevents Poor Performance

 Surfaces must be dry and free of anything that could adversely affect the adhesion to the surface.

 Concrete by nature is not only a very porous product but also has a tendency to retain moisture for a long period of time.
 Although it may look dry on the surface there actually is a lot of moisture still inside.
 Moisture content depends on the relative humidity.
 Cure time will depend on water-cement ratio.
 A simple test takes an 18-inch by 18-inch clear plastic sheet and put it over the concrete and seal it on all four sides.
 After 16 hours, if any moisture or darkening of the concrete surface is found, the concrete is too wet for coating.
 Make sure the sheet does not come in contact with direct sunlight.
 You can also use a moisture meter.
 Keep in mind that moisture meters measure the top inch and concrete dries from the top down moisture levels need to be less than 7%.
+You must test in multiple locations.

 Make sure when you apply, all your membrane terminations must be above the water line and dry.